New paper: Subsidies and the Persistence of Technology Adoption (June 2014).

 My research is on the economics of development in the world’s poor countries.
-I have ongoing research projects on financial decision-making among the poor, behavioral biases in economic decision-making, international migration, and migrant remittances.
+I have ongoing research projects on financial decision-making among the poor, technology adoption, behavioral biases in economic decision-making, international migration, and migrant remittances.
 In the past I have also worked on health, disasters and risk, international trade, and crime and corruption.

 Questions I have addressed in my research include:

 International migration-- Do unilateral facilitation policies increase international labor migration?
 How do households use the earnings of migrant members?
 Why do migrants return to poor countries?
 Do remittances serve as insurance?
-Can innovative financial interventions stimulate remittances and channel them to more productive uses?
-What challenges do transnational households face in making optimal financial decisions?
+Can innovative financial interventions stimulate remittances and channel them to education and other long-term investments?
+What interventions can help transnational households make better financial decisions?

 Microfinance-- How important is imperfect personal identification for the efficiency of credit markets?
 How do formal savings facilities affect farm input use, income, and general well-being among rural households?